xaprb/story/exampleSite/content/slides/adirondack/index.md

 markup to create slide layouts.

 - Apron defines the layouts' structure and size.
-- Adirondack adds typography, colors, and helpful features.
+- Adirondack adds typography, theme colors, and helpful features.
-- Descartes provides precise element and image positioning.
+- Descartes provides element and image positioning and colors.

 Story has a design goal of clean, simple Markdown content.
 Avoiding "raw" HTML and Remark's Markdown extensions makes things easier.